goldstack/goldstack/README.md

-# Goldstack - Starter Project Builder 💖
+# Goldstack - JavaScript Project Builder 💖

 Getting started on a new project is fun ... until it isn't.
 Goldstack provides customizable starter templates that help you lift your project off the ground and immediately start working on the important parts.